 If you have long hair, tie in in a neat bun at the back of your head and secure it with some pins and a bit of hairspray.

 If you have a pixie crop, style it neatly.

 As a rule of thumb, if your hair can reach your shoulders, it should be tied back.

 Search for pictures of the airline’s flight attendants and copy their makeup.
 Natural colors such as grey and brown work the best.

-Start you makeup session with a concealer or foundation to even out your skin – if you need it.
-Follow by applying an eye shadow on your upper eyelid and a coat or two of black or brown mascara.
+Start your makeup session with a concealer or foundation to even out your skin – if you need it.
+Follow by applying eyeshadow on your upper eyelid and a coat or two of black or brown mascara.
 A bit of blush following the natural contour of your cheeks and as a final touch, a nude or red shade of lipstick.
 Avoid lip gloss as you will probably eat it during the first hours of the day.
 A good lipstick looks much more professional.

 Avoid smoky eyes and metallic shades, as well as too much blush or too much mascara.
-You want to look like yourself after you had a very good night sleep.
+You want to look like yourself after you had an excellent night sleep.

 Your manicure and pedicure should also be taken care of, nails clean and of medium length, with a transparent coating or a neutral color.
 Avoid pointy nails, nail design as well as fluorescent or too dark colors.